sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

 Beeper to help us scale to more users.
 I was happy that so many people were interested in the project, and the attendees had many great questions.

-{{< figure
-      src="./images/hungryserv.jpg"
-      link="./images/hungryserv.jpg"
-      target="_blank"
+{{<figure
+  src="images/hungryserv.jpg"
-      title="Presenting our new sharded architecture"
-      caption="Hungryserv is the center of our new sharded architecture for scaling our infrastructure to support more users."
+  title="Presenting our new sharded architecture" caption="Hungryserv is the center of our new sharded architecture for scaling our infrastructure to support more users."
 >}}

 On Saturday, I gave a presentation about [what Beeper is working on]({{< ref